Posted on

 For a workout routine that possibly includes side-lying hip abductions, as well as other exercises geared specifically to your goals, training experience, injury history, and available equipment, then find out more HERE

-Glossary: abs, clamshells, glutes, goal, muscle, muscle group, routine
+Glossary: abs, clamshells, exercise, exercise equipment, glutes, goal, muscle, muscle group, routine

 SUBSCRIBE